 In 2014, a militant group calling itself the Islamic State, or ISIL, but more generally known as ISIS, burst into official and public attention with some military victories in Iraq and Syria in the middle of the year-particularly taking over Iraq's second largest city, Mosul.
 Former NSA and CIA head Michael Hayden was quick to stoke alarm by proclaiming that "this is quite a dangerous thing that we're seeing unfold here" and applying the predictable comparison: "It's probably not 9/11, but it's certainly in the same area code."
-And Senators John McCain and Lindsay Graham swiftly declaimed that the group presented an existential threat to the United States.
+And Senators John McCain and Lindsay Graham swiftly declaimed that the group presented an existential threat to the United States.2

 Cries of alarm escalated substantially a few months later when ISIS performed and webcast several beheadings of defenseless Western hostages.
 Democratic Senator Dianne Feinstein was soon insisting that "The threat ISIS poses cannot be overstated"-effectively proclaiming, as columnist Dan Froomkin suggests, hyperbole on the subject to be impossible.
 Equally inspired, Senator Jim Inhofe, born before World War II, has extravagantly claimed that "we're in the most dangerous position we've ever been in" and that ISIS is "rapidly developing a method of blowing up a major U.S. city."
+And Defense Secretary Chuck Hagel soared ever skyward, saying, "we've never seen a threat" like this before, a "comprehensive threat" with sophistication, armaments, strategic knowledge, funding, capacity, ideology.
+"It's new.
+The threat is significantly worse than we've seen before, not just in Iraq, but in the Middle East."

-And the media quickly became canny about weaving audience-grabbing references to the arrestingly diabolical ISIS into any story about terrorism.
-Especially impressive was the ingenious caper of the editors at the Daily Beast when it published a thoughtful article, entitled, "How ISIS's 'Attack America' Plan Is Working."
+The public began to accept these extreme characterizations after the beheadings, and the media quickly became canny about weaving audience-grabbing references to the arrestingly diabolical ISIS into any story about terrorism.
+Especially impressive was the ingenious ploy of the editors at the Daily Beast when it published a thoughtful article, entitled, "How ISIS's 'Attack America' Plan Is Working."
 The teaser for the article left out the word, "How," cleverly transforming the message of the piece in an effort, presumably, to attract frightened readers and to service their alarm.

 This paper examines the ISIS phenomenon, comparing it with that generated a decade and a half earlier by al-Qaeda.
 The exercise suggests that, although the vicious group certainly presents a threat to the people under its control, and although it can contribute damagingly to the instability in the Middle East that has followed serial intervention there by the American military, it scarcely presents a challenge to global security.
-As with al-Qaeda, however, the unwarranted fear and alarm ISIS has generated is likely to persist even if it is effectively extinguished as a physical force in the Middle East.
+As with al-Qaeda, however, much of the unwarranted fear and alarm ISIS has generated is likely to persist even if it is effectively extinguished as a physical force in the Middle East-a process that seems to be well underway.7